 The Board of the Bank of Finland decides on the amount of the Bank’s financial assets in accordance with within the Agreement on Net Financial Assets, ANFA between the Eurosystem central banks.
 In addition, the Board takes a decision on the Bank’s investment policy each year.
 For a detailed breakdown of the Bank of Finland’s financial assets, please see the Bank's Annual Report.

 The Bank of Finland's financial asset risks consist of market, credit and liquidity risks as well as operational risks involved in investment activity.
 The limits set for investment risk ensure prudent management of the Bank's financial assets.

-Management of the foreign reserves of the European Central Bank has been distributed among the Eurosystem national central banks on the basis of what is known as the capital key.
-In the management of the reserves, security and liquidity objectives are key, since the primary purpose of the reserves is to ensure sufficient resources for any foreign exchange interventions that may need to be conducted by the Eurosystem.
-The Bank of Finland manages its share of the ECB's foreign reserves together with the Bank of Estonia.
+The Bank of Finland manages part of the ECB's foreign reserves together with the Estonian central bank.
+Management of the foreign reserves of the ECB has been distributed among the Eurosystem national central banks according to their respective capital keys.
+In the management of the ECB’s foreign reserves, the emphasis is on security and liquidity, as the key purpose of the reserves is to ensure the availability of sufficient resources for the Eurosystem’s potential foreign exchange interventions (for further information on the management of the ECB's foreign reserves, please see the ECB’s Annual Report.